railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_use_case.rst

 For this instance, we need the following applications:

+* Accounting & Finance (the :mod:`account` module),

 * Warehouse Management (the :mod:`stock` module),

-* Accounting & Finance (the :mod:`account` module),

 * Purchase Management (the :mod:`purchase` module),

 * Sales Management (the :mod:`sale` module).

-To get OpenERP to install these business applications, the Configuration Wizard should look as follows:
+To get OpenERP to install these business applications,screens should look as follows:

 .. _fig-oech03cfsimp:

 .. figure:: images/openerp_feature.png
-   :scale: 75
+   :scale: 50
    :align: center

-   *Configuration Wizard with the Simplified view option*
+   *At the time of Installation*

 :guilabel:`Skip` the step that asks you to configure your Accounting Chart.
 OpenERP will now display the opening screen with all selected business applications installed.

 .. _fig-oech03cfgexample:

 .. figure:: images/openerp_ch03_main.png
-   :scale: 65
+   :scale: 50
    :align: center

    *Database with all required functionality for this example*

-If you want to reconfigure your system, then click the `Reconfigure` link that appears in the header of :ref:`fig-oech03cfgexample`.

 ..
 Copyright © Open Object Press.
 All rights reserved.